Anusha5624/arbovirus/considerations.md

 Following measures to be taken:
-1. Write details of studies: Random sampling, how the data was extracted, country (or region), age groups, symptoms used, test details (type of antibodies tested, infection in numbers (number of seropositives, asymptomatic infected people, asymptomatic seronegative people), time period of outbreak, number of national/regional/local studies
+1. Write details of studies: Random sampling, sample frame (general population or any specific population), how the data was extracted, country (or region), age groups, symptoms used, test details (type of antibodies tested, infection in numbers (number of seropositives, asymptomatic infected people, asymptomatic seronegative people), time period of outbreak, number of national/regional/local studies, recall period
 2. Studies of interest:
    *Sergon K, Yahaya AA, Brown J, Bedja SA, Mlindasse M, et al. (2007) Seroprevalence of Chikungunya virus infection on Grande Comore Island,